Superman III: Critical response

 Superman III holds a 31% approval rating on Rotten Tomatoes based on 102 reviews.
-The critical consensus reads "When not overusing sight gags, slapstick, and Richard Pryor, Superman III resorts to plot points rehashed from the previous Superman flicks."
+The critical consensus reads, "When not overusing sight gags, slapstick, and Richard Pryor, Superman III resorts to plot points rehashed from the previous Superman flicks."
 The film has a Metacritic rating of 44, indicating "mixed or average reviews" from 13 professional reviewers.

 Film critic Leonard Maltin said that Superman III was an "appalling sequel that trashed everything that Superman was about for the sake of cheap laughs and a co-starring role for Richard Pryor".
 The film was nominated for two Golden Raspberry Awards including Worst Supporting Actor for Richard Pryor and Worst Musical Score for Giorgio Moroder at the 4th Golden Raspberry Awards.
 Audiences also saw Robert Vaughn's villainous Ross Webster as a weak replacement for Lex Luthor.

 Christopher John reviewed Superman III in Ares magazine #16 and commented that "compared to the first film in this series, everything about Superman III is a joke, a harsh cruel joke played on all the people who wanted to see more of the Superman they saw a few years ago."

 Colin Greenland reviewed Superman III for Imagine magazine, and stated that "What ultimately spoils the fun in Superman III is not the incoherent story or even the technophobia.
 It is simply overloaded—too many ideas, too many gadgets, too many stars (Pamela Stephenson is completely wasted in a part which would have been too dumb for Goldie Hawn).
 The wiring all comes loose at the end; an anticlimax, and a rushed one at that."

 Fans of the Superman series placed a great deal of the blame on director Richard Lester.
-Lester made a number of comedies in the 1960s—including the Beatles' A Hard Day's Night—before being hired by the Salkinds in the 1970s for their successful Three Musketeers series, as well as Superman II which, although better received, was also criticized for unnecessary sight gags and slapstick.
+Lester made several comedies in the 1960s—including the Beatles' A Hard Day's Night—before being hired by the Salkinds in the 1970s for their successful Three Musketeers series, as well as Superman II which, although better received, was also criticized for unnecessary sight gags and slapstick.
 Lester broke tradition by setting the opening credits for Superman III during a prolonged slapstick sequence rather than in outer space.

 The film's screenplay, by David and Leslie Newman, was also criticized.
 When Richard Donner was hired to direct the first two films, he rejected the Newman scripts and hired Tom Mankiewicz for heavy rewrites.
 Since Donner and Mankiewicz were no longer attached, the Salkinds were able to bring their version of Superman to the screen and once again hired the Newmans for writing duties.

 The performance of Reeve as the corrupted Superman received praise, particularly the junkyard battle between the dark Superman and Clark Kent.